coggro/stars-without-number/gamelogs/001-010/Session002.md

 We pass the remains of a building on a muddy hill, barely sticking out of the water.
 A man, almost as old as the crone, stands - dressed well, soaked to the bone.
 He is using his bare hands to scrape out shallow graves for bodies laid over the hill.
 Next to him, in a half-wrecked buidling, is a woman in her mid-20s, surrounded by a screaming group of 7-9yo children.
 They're all shouting at her, asking her where their parents are.
 She's frantically trying to calm them, and looks at our craft with an uninterpretable glance.

 We decide to stop and have a chat with the schoolmarm.
 2/4 walls were ripped away, and the building is half-collapsed.
 She wears a soaked dress, shivering.
 The children are also soaked, spattered in mud.
-Kruuti bioscans the teacher and finds she's in relative good health - hungry, cold, but not poisoned or dying.
+Kruti bioscans the teacher and finds she's in relative good health - hungry, cold, but not poisoned or dying.

 Emrite asks what happened, and the woman says there was a flood.
 The dam burst, the water came and washed away the town.
 She wants to know if we have any food, and that the children are starving.
 Kruti asks when this happened, and it has apparently been 6-7 days.
 Emrite asks about the dam.
 She points vaguely upriver, but doesn't know anything about the dam.
 She asks if we're there to help, and Emrite responds no. The woman looks crestfallen.
 She asks if we can take them to safety, but we can't.